umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 ![Table Properties](images/table-properties-v11.png)

-## Configuring a Rich Text Editor
+## Configuring a RTE

-The Rich Text Editor in Umbraco can be configured in many different ways.
+The RTE in Umbraco can be configured in many different ways.
 For more information, see the [Rich Text Editor Configuration](https://docs.umbraco.com/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/configuration) article.